 Bluetooth is a wireless short-range communications technology standard.
-It’s mainly designed for communicating over short distances since the signals do not carry very far, the devices need to be within approximately ten meters.
-Though Bluetooth has been around for two decades, its’ latest version, Bluetooth Low Energy (BLE) is making big strides in geolocation and positioning.
+It’s mainly designed for communicating over short distances.
+As the signals do not carry very far, the devices need to be within approximately ten meters of each other.
+Although Bluetooth has been around for two decades, its latest version, Bluetooth Low Energy (BLE) is making big strides in geolocation and positioning.
 Most smartphones and devices today are equipped with Bluetooth capability.
-Thus, when you install BLE beacons on known locations, the beacon will broadcast their identifier to Bluetooth-enabled devices nearby.
+So when you install BLE beacons on known locations, the beacon will broadcast their identifier to Bluetooth-enabled devices nearby.

 Bluetooth Low Energy in short

 - Accurate indoor / outdoor (depending on infrastructure)

 WiFi positioning taps into wireless local area networks (WLANs), which are networks of devices that connect to a specific radio frequency, usually 2.4GHz or 5.0GHz.
 The device then transfers data over radio waves for a range of up to one hundred meters, which means WiFi can cover both indoor and outdoor sites.
 WiFi positioning also harnesses WiFi networks that you don’t own or can’t access.
 For instance, as a commercial trailer passes through an urban center, it will drive through hundreds or thousands of WiFi networks.
 Your WiFi device can track public information about those networks – like IP addresses and BSSIDs – to determine location.